dataPulverizer/KernelMatrixBenchmark/README.md

 ### Chapel

-Chapel uses a `forall` loop to parallelizes the code over threads.
-Also C pointers to each item is used rather than the default array notation and `guided` iteration over the indexes:
+Chapel uses a `forall` loop to parallelize over threads.
+Also C pointers to each item is used rather than the default array notation and `guided` iteration over indices are used:

 ```
 //Chapel